 Note: It’s helpful to send your volunteer guide along with the letter so that parents know what will be expected of them during the event.
 Here is a Sample Volunteer Guide.

 - Inform all onsite kitchen staff about their responsibilities leading up to, and for the day of the event.

 - If this is your first chef demo event, you’ll want to order food and supplies with the assumption that 100% of the student body will participate.
 If you plan on continuing these events, you can anticipate 80% participation.
 Make sure that you order any necessary portion cups, plates, or sample boats with forks or spoons for serving.

 Note: If you’re demoing a low-participation menu item, we suggest that you hold the event the day before that item is being served on the menu so that you can encourage kids to buy school lunch the next day.

-- Identify all potential allergens in order to relay to all onsite staff and volunteers.
+Identify all potential allergens in order to relay this information to all onsite staff and volunteers.

-- Prepare all necessary equipment including portable burners, fuel, sautée pans, serving utensils, knives, cutting board, towels, gloves, etc.
+Prepare all necessary equipment including portable burners, fuel, sautée pans, serving utensils, knives, cutting boards, towels, gloves, etc.

 - Instruct chefs and volunteers to arrive 30 minutes prior to lunch.